luord/luord.github.io/content/Engineering/refactoring.md

 (let's call it "n") multiple times.
 It's instead iterating only once over the _total characters_ input (let's say "m").
 In short: This iteration only visits each character in the population once.

+The word list (but not each word) _is_ visited twice because of the `max` function, but since two is a constant, it remains of linear complexity.

 ---

 Anyhow, those "straightfoward" changes are enough to at least being able to tell what the function